Church of Ireland woman challenges archbishops over Gaza statement

-Church of Ireland woman challenges archbishops over statement on Israel-Hamas war in Gaza
+Gaza: Church of Ireland woman challenges archbishops over statement on Israel-Hamas war

 Jane Stewart, 80, from east Belfast, was speaking after Church of Ireland Archbishops John McDowell and Michael Jackson released a statement this week calling for “decisive action” on Gaza.

-They said the current situation there was “with outrage” as they watched “the desperation, dislocation, and defenceless resident population of Gaza".
+They viewed the current situation there “with outrage” as they watched “the desperation, dislocation, and defenceless resident population of Gaza".

 They added that the international community “can no longer stand by and watch the cruel starvation of innocent people" and called for "an immediate ceasefire, the release of all hostages, and the influx of every kind of appropriate aid".